1. Introduction

 We process Personal Data about a wide range of people.
 This general section includes information relevant to all Data Subjects including:

-We have included further details about our processing activities relating to Students, Members and Business Contacts is specific sections of this Data Protection Statement as follows:
+We have included further details about our processing activities relating to Students, Members, Business Contacts, and Job Applicants in specific sections of this Data Protection Statement as follows:

 We receive Personal Data from a variety of sources, as follows:

-· the Personal Data is often provided as part of the relationship;
+• the Personal Data is often provided by the data subjects themselves as part of the relationship;

 5. CATEGORIES OF PERSONAL DATA